 2.The H1-B is the principal beneficiaries of an approved I-140 petition. or

 3.The H1-B is the beneficiary of 106(a) and (b) of the AC21 Act.

 AC 21 Sec 106(a) & (b) :

-- (b) 365 days or more have passed since the filing of a labor certification application, Form ETA 750, that is required for the alien to obtain status as an EB immigrant, or 365 days or more have passed since the filing of the EB immigrant petition.
+- (b) Three hundred sixty-five days or more have passed since the filing of a labour certification application, Form ETA 750, required for the alien to obtain status as an EB immigrant, or 365 days or more have passed since the filing of the EB immigrant petition.

 How To Apply

 1.Submit Form I-765, Application for Employment Authorization, with